-As 2019 draws to a close, so does the past decade – and it was one which significantly reshaped the business travel landscape, particularly when it came to making the overall journey easier and simpler.
+As 2019 draws to a close, so does the past decade – and it was one that significantly reshaped the business travel landscape, particularly when it came to making the overall journey easier and simpler.

 Here are what we'd rate as the eight biggest improvements in business travel over the past 10 years, and we'd love to hear how your own journeys have been transformed as well.